NYC Wedding Photographer

 As it turns out, NYC isn’t only a favorite among ambitious photographers such as me.
 It is loved and coveted by couples looking to get married from around the country.
 There are so many wedding venues, each offering something unique, that it is easy to get stuck in analysis paralysis if you decide to go through all of them.
 That’s why I’m here.
 I’ve worked with couples at nearly every thinkable wedding venue in this city, so I know how to separate the wheat from the chaff.
 I decided to prepare a short list of venues that are bound to give you what you’re looking for in terms of a dream wedding.
 In my book, this is the top list of venues and your wedding is bound to be fantastic if you choose to hold it at one of them.
 At the very least, the photos will pop for sure!

-This beautiful venue has a plethora of venues within where you can hold your wedding reception and offers breathtaking scenery with its various gardens.
+The Brooklyn Botanic Garden is has a plethora of venues within where you can hold your wedding reception and offers breathtaking scenery with its various gardens.
 You can have a sit down dinner in the Palm House and enjoy some of the most elegant settings for a wedding reception, or you can have a cocktail party in the atrium and take your pictures with the Cherry Esplanade as your background.
 Your friends and family will be saying some good things about that wedding several decades later.